Compare J1 Visa Insurance Plans

 Returning Home

-Upon the completion of your exchange program, J1 visa holders have a 30 day “grace period” to leave the United States.
-Keep in mind that you cannot travel outside of the US during your current exchange program, or after your visa has expired.
-Unfortunately, if you would like to leave the States at any point during your program you will be required to apply for a brand new J1 visa in your home country in order to continue your program.
+Upon the completion of your exchange program, J1 visa holders have a 30 day “grace period” before they are required to leave the United States.
+Keep in mind that, unless you have a J visa with “multiple entries,” you cannot travel outside of the US during your current exchange program, or after your visa has expired.
+Unfortunately, if you would like to leave the States at any point during your program and you don’t have a multiple entries visa, you will be required to apply for a brand new J1 visa in your home country in order to continue your program.